 I can’t find arugula this season…

-Which type of pasta is more suitable?
+Which type of pasta is best suited?